tracktwo/ppdefmodifier/README.md

 Each mod needs one of either `cls` or `guid`. `value` and `field` are required in all mods. `comment` is optional and allows you to provide a human-readable description of the mod, especially useful for guids.

+If you are unfamiliar with Json: When building your own configuration file the square brackets `[` and `]` are needed, even when writing only one mod.
+Each mod definition goes in curly braces `{` `}`, and are separated by commas.
+There should be no comma after the last entry before the closing `]`.
+It may be helpful to paste the file into a Json validator (available online) to make sure it's a valid json file.

 ## Troubleshooting

 First, note that changing some values may require a new campaign to take effect.
 These mods change the base value from the game, but any instances that have already been created in your save may still have the old value.
 Depending on exactly what the mod changes you may be able to just wait until new instances are generated (building new equipment, for example) without needing a whole new campaign.

 The mod will write log information if it fails to read your config file or fails to apply a mod.
 The log file can be found in `Users\YourUsername\AppData\LocalLow\Snapshot Games Inc\Phoenix Point\outlog_log.txt`, search for "PPDefModifier" for logs from the mod that will hopefully point you at what has gone wrong.
+If the log just indicates the file failed to parse you may have an error in your file.
+Pasting it into a Json validator site may help to find errors in your config.

 # Finding the definitions to change